 If you or a loved one requires a stair lift to be built in your home, it is important to get the facts on all aspects of the lift, from design and installation to payment.
 These lifts can get expensive, making it all the more critical that you how exactly to pay for them.
-It can get confusing, too, so that’s why we at Inclinator-Elevette, Inc., have compiled this list of frequently asked questions about residential stair lifts, from payment options to more basic options.
+By answering a few frequently asked questions, you can feel better prepared when making this important investment for your family.

 Will Medicare Pay for My Stair Lift?